aaltsys/doc-server3/workstation/04_dos-ems.rst

 #.
 Scroll to the bottom of the list, maybe just above `Windows XP Service Pack 3`.
 #.
 Click on item :guilabel:`Security Update KB2724197` from 10/10/12, which
    will expand the entry.
 #.
-In the detailed display, click the :button:`Remove` button, then click
+In the detailed display, click the :guilabel:`Remove` button, then click
-   :button:`Next` to perform the remove operation.
+   :guilabel:`Next` to perform the remove operation.
 #.
-When the selection is removed, click :button:`Finish` to complete and
+When the selection is removed, click :guilabel:`Finish` to complete and
    restart Windows.

 DOS programs such as WARES will work correctly when this security update is removed, but new Windows security updates will not be installed.
-Follow this next set of directionss to re-enable automatic updates:
+Follow this next set of directions to re-enable automatic updates:

 #.
 Open menu selection :menuselection:`Start --> Microsoft Update` or
    :menuselection:`Start --> Windows Update`.
 #.
-Click the :button:`Custom` button.
+Click the :guilabel:`Custom` button.
 #.
 On the list of :guilabel:`High Priority Updates`, find
-   :option:`Security Update for Windows XP (KB2724197)`.
+   :guilabel:`Security Update for Windows XP (KB2724197)`.
 #.
-Uncheck the checkbox next to :option:`KB2724197`.
+Uncheck the checkbox next to :guilabel:`KB2724197`.
 #.
-Click the :button:`plus` sign to expand the item display, and check the box
+Click the :guilabel:`plus` sign to expand the item display, and check the box
-   :option:`Don't show this update again`.
+   :guilabel:`Don't show this update again`.
 #.
 Click :menuselection:`Install Updates` on the left menu to install other
-   updates, But choose to :option:`Restart Later`.
+   updates, But choose to :guilabel:`Restart Later`.
 #.
 Close :guilabel:`Microsoft Update`.
 #.
 From the :guilabel:`Start` menu, <right-click> :guilabel:`My Computer` and
    choose :menuselection:`Properties`.
 #.
 In the :guilabel:`System Properties` window, display tab
    :guilabel:`Automatic Updates`.
 #.
 Change settings from :guilabel:`Download Updates for me ...` to
-   :guilabel:`Automatic`, then click buttons :button:`Apply`, and :button:`OK`.
+   :guilabel:`Automatic`, then click buttons :guilabel:`Apply`, and :guilabel:`OK`.
 #.
 If other updates were installed, restart Windows.

 Using .lnk instead of .pif